gtystahl/ase23/README.md

 The onCluster.md holds information on how to run the tests as well as other .html files in the docs for each files seperately

+## hw4
+This folder holds the files for the fourth homework aimed at creating our regrid analysis tool.

+The onGrid.md holds information on how to run the tests as well as other .html files in the docs for each files seperately stored in ./docs/hw4